What is ERA?

 If the proceedings are published in a journal and the paper is claimed as category C1 the journal must have an ISSN.

 The paper must present previously unpublished research.
 The full paper must have been refereed and be published.
 A keynote address when all other submitted papers are refereed is eligible.
-Abstracts and extracts are not eligible for HERDC and ERA.
+Abstracts and extracts are not eligible for ERA.
 Enter them in ARIES as category E2.

 How do I know if the conference was refereed?